paleozogt/republish-plugin/README.md

 ```

-Another scenario is when you have a on-disk folder of artifacts and POMs and want to republish those somewhere else.
+Another scenario is when you have an on-disk folder of artifacts and POMs and want to republish those somewhere else.

 ```